METRO D Line

 How will fares be collected on the D Line?

 The METRO D Line will have "off-board fare payment."
 Transit customers will buy their ticket or validate their pass at readers on the station platform rather than inside the bus.
 Customers will then be able to enter the bus through any door, speeding up the boarding process.
-Just like on the light rail or the A Line, Transit Police will enforce fare payment.
+Just like on light rail or the A and C lines, Transit Police will enforce fare payment.

 How will the D Line affect vehicle and bicycle traffic?